AdobeDocs/campaign-classic.pt-BR/help/rn/using/deprecated-features.md

    <td><strong>Versão</strong></td>
   </tr>
    <tr>
-   <td>Documentação das APIs do Campaign - arquivo<br>jsapi.chm</td>
+   <td>Documentação das APIs do Campaign - arquivo jsapi.chm<br> </td>
    <td>As APIs do Campaign Classic agora estão disponíveis em uma página dedicada.
-If you were using the jsapi.chm file, you should now refer to <a href="https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/api/index.html">the new online version</a>.</td>
+If you were using the jsapi.chm file, you should now refer to <a href="https://docs.adobe.com/content/help/br/campaign-classic/technicalresources/api/index.html">the new online version</a>.</td>
    <td>19.1</td>
   </tr>
   <tr>